 Recovery

-Mini neck lift patients usually return to work in 5–7 days.
-The procedure produces less bruising and swelling compared to full lifts.
+Mini neck lift patients usually return to work in 5–7 days with less bruising and swelling compared to full lifts.

-Full neck lift recovery requires approximately 2 weeks of downtime.
-The extended healing period reflects the more comprehensive nature of the procedure.
+Full neck lift recovery requires approximately 2 weeks of downtime with more significant swelling.

 Mini neck lifts deliver subtle improvements ideal for younger patients with early aging signs.
 The results can be significant but tend to address specific concerns rather than provide comprehensive rejuvenation.